kbpf4314/Click-Game/click-game/README.md

 -

-I'm having an issue with my alert box popping up on first click.
+I'm having an issue with my alert box popping up on first click